LottieFiles/lottie-docs/docs/advanced_interactions.md

 #### DOM Events from Layers

 Until now the event handling has been done on the container element.
-Since all the layers result in SVG `<g>` elements, it would be nice to be able to listen to events from those elements and handle them based on expressions defined on each layer.
+Since all the layers result in DOM elements, it would be nice to be able to listen to events from those elements and handle them based on expressions defined on each layer.